Tag: resurrection

 Isaiah 58:1–12, Psalm 51:1–17, Matthew 6:19–21

-Ash Wednesday is the start of , the reflective Christian journey to the cross.
-One of the symbolic pieces are the ashes themselves.
+Ash Wednesday is the start of Lent, the reflective journey to the cross.
+One of the symbolic pieces are the themselves.
 The “official” is that the ashes are from last year’s Palm Sunday.
 Palm Sunday is the day that observes Jesus’ triumphal entry into Jerusalem with the pomp and circumstance of a ruler.
 This jubilation is crushed that same week with his crucifixion.
-The ashes, therefore, are a somber reminder of earthly pride, joy, and power crushed.
+The ashes, therefore, are a somber reminder of earthly pride, joy, and crushed.
 Often they are a reminder of our own prides and joys and their short-term nature.

 In the “spirit” of ashes, the following is a modified form of the Book of Common Prayer’s Burial liturgy: